gs-yoon/gs-yoon.github.io/_posts/2012-02-07-experience.md

 ### Intelligent Model Car competition
   Goal of the competition is to design autonomous model car that trace correct lines and avoid obstacles.
   I desinged object detection with image processing and steer controller with stanely method.
-  Moreover, I made almost H/W Platform of it.
+  And I developed almost H/W ( power supply system, sensing system ) with Tri-core MCU.

 ### Indoor Guide Robot for Visually Impaired Person
   Using ROS, I implemented a indoor guidance application for mobile robot.